Julian-dev28/ordinals-react-app-ts/README.md

 ## Project Structure

-- `src/server.ts`: The main server entry file
+- `./ordinals-server.cjs`: The server for the proxy API service
-- `src/routes.ts`: Definitions for API routes
+- `./src/components/`: React components for the frontend
-- `src/controllers/ordinalsController.ts`: Logic for handling ordinals data requests
+- `./src/components/OrdinalsFetcher.tsx`: Component for fetching ordinals data
-- `src/index.css`: Styling for API documentation (if applicable)
+- `./src/components/RetrieveInscriptions.tsx`: Component for retrieving inscription data
+- `./src/components/TradeHistory.ts`: Component for displaying trade history of a specific ordinal

 ## Customization

-You can customize the API service by modifying the following:
+You can customize the App service by modifying the following:

-- API Routes: Edit the route definitions in `src/routes.ts`
-- Ordinals logic: Update functions in `src/controllers/ordinalsController.ts`
-- Server configuration: Modify settings in `src/server.ts`
+- `./ordinals-server.cjs`: Update the API routes and data handling logic
+- `./src/components/`: Update the React components to change the frontend behavior

 ## Contributing